mozes-lol/CSS123LFinalCourseProject/README.md

 This is an application for managing employees and their performance in the company.

-This project is a submission for the final course project for CSS123L (School of Information Technology).
+a submission for the final course project for CSS123L (School of Information Technology)

 ## Required IDE to open the project file
 [Apache Netbeans IDE 22](https://netbeans.apache.org/front/main/download/nb22/) (later versions may cause build errors)